jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 	output should say 36 Tests OK

 ## Configure Route 53
-1. Update Route 53 with the new Loadbalancer dns name.
+You must manually update Route 53 with the new LoadBalancer dns name for the Endpoint servers
-2. Under the EC2 page select Loadbalancers
+1. Under the EC2 page select LoadBalancers on the left
+2. Select the load balancer for the integration endpoint
-3. On description page will be `DNS Name`
+    - On description below will be `DNS Name`
-3. Copy that
+    - Copy this value
 4. Go into Route 53 AWS Service
-5. Hosted Zone theboss.io
+5. Select the hosted Zone theboss.io
-6. Check checkbox api.theboss.io
+6. Select api.theboss.io
-7. Paste the new DNS name over top of the old one.
+7. On the right, paste the new DNS name over top of the old one.
-8. `Save Record Set`
+8. Click `Save Record Set`

 ### Update the Auth redirect URL
 ```shell